Magamanny/FreeRtos_reference/freeRtos.md

 #define configCPU_CLOCK_HZ				( SystemCoreClock )
 /* This is the tick frequency 1000Hz means that the kernal is running a 1ms accuracy */
 #define configTICK_RATE_HZ				( ( TickType_t ) 1000 )

 ```

-### Stream Buffers file
+### Stream Buffers

-The underline information is given in the message.
+The underline information is given in the stream buffer file.

 ```c
 /*